wp-plugins/dynamic-dates/readme.txt

 A WordPress plugin that calculates dates and relative dates dynamically.
 Custom dates can be inserted in your post or page with short-codes.

+Add an always up-to-date copyright notice, or the date of your next monthly poker game.

 Requires WordPress 3.0 and PHP 5.3.

 == Installation ==